tomheaton/mcjty-website/docs/1.18/ep3.md

 ### The Model Loader

 To be able to use our baked model we need to define a model loader.
-The model loader enables support for json files that we can use for models that want to use this baked model.
+The model loader enables support for JSON files that we can use for models that want to use this baked model.

 Some notes:
-* The model loader has a unique identifier (represented by a ResourceLocation) so that you can refer to that from the model json file.
+* The model loader has a unique identifier (represented by a ResourceLocation) so that you can refer to that from the model JSON file.
 * The model system uses materials.
 A material is basically a combined key representing a texture on a given atlas.
 Using `ForgeHooksClient.getBlockMaterial()` you can create such a material for the default block atlas.
 * It's important to return all materials that you want to use in your baked model in the geometry.
 That way Minecraft knows that it has to bake those onto the main block atlas.
 * In the 'bake' method you can give all the data that you need to the baked model as it is responsible for actually creating a new baked model.